The Common Program of the People's Republic of China 1949-1954

 These policies led to a significant recovery in private factories.
 Production surged, with flour increasing by 54%, rice by 290%, cotton yarn by 130%, and cotton cloth by 230%.
 The total output value from private factory processing, manufacturing, and state purchases reached 2.1 billion yuan, a 2.7-fold increase from 1949's 810 million yuan.
 Taxes collected from private industry and commerce also saw substantial increases in late 1950, rising by 90% and 80% respectively compared to the first quarter.

 Restriction (1952-1953) Despite the positive economic outcomes of the "utilization" phase, a period of "restriction" was implemented simultaneously.
 In December 30, 1950, Interim Regulations on Private Enterprises were issued, mandating that private businesses submit their production and sales plans for state approval.
-These regulations also stipulated fixed proportions for the allocation of private business earnings, covering dividends, welfare funds, taxes, and reserve funds.
+These regulations also stipulated fixed proportions for the allocation of private business earnings, covering dividends (20.5%), welfare funds (15%), taxes (34.5%), and reserve funds (30%).

 Further tightening controls, the "three-antis" campaign in August 1951 aimed to reduce the connections between private entrepreneurs and officials.
-This was followed by the "five-antis" campaign in 1952, which significantly curtailed the private economy's scope.
-While ostensibly targeting "imperialist, feudal, bureaucratic 'compradors'," the campaigns' true purpose was to curb the growth of the private sector and confiscate its profits.
+(See Article 18) and the five-antis" campaign in 1952, which significantly curtailed the private economy's scope.
+(See Article 30).
+While ostensibly targeting "imperialist, feudal, bureaucratic 'compradors'," the campaigns' purpose was also to curb the growth of the private sector and confiscate its profits.
 Private entrepreneurs were coerced into "self-confession" and "self-criticism," publicly acknowledging workers as their "masters."

 Transformation (1954-1957) The final stage was "transformation," which began in September 6, 1954 with the GAC promulgation of Provisional Regulations for Joint State-Private Industrial Enterprises.
 These regulations designated "mixed state-private enterprises" as the "advanced form of state capitalism," requiring private businesses to integrate with state investments or other mixed enterprises under the joint direction of capitalists and state-appointed functionaries.